 Borders is a game I designed about the hardships immigrants face crossing the Border.
 The game was inspired by the stories my father and mother told me growing up about when they had to cross over.
-After creating a public installation of the game, BORDERS received coverage in local, national and international media because of its relevant content and themes.
+After creating a public art installation of the game, BORDERS received coverage in local, national and international media because of its relevant content and themes.

 This lead to its invitation to Sheffield Doc/Fest in the UK, the 3rd largest international documentary film festival in the world, and IndieCade’s Showcase at E3 in LA, the largest video game trade show in the world.

 Purchase the game or Merchandise below:

-Borders is a political art game created not only to exhibit video games as an art form but to portray the dangers Mexican immigrants face in order to give the next generation a better future.
+Summary: Borders is a political art game created to not only to exhibit video games as an art form but to portray the dangers Mexican immigrants face crossing the border.
 Players attempt to cross the border while avoiding La Migra (border patrol) and staying hydrated.
 The place where every player dies is permanently recorded into the video game’s world, represented by a skeleton.
-This universal symbol communicates where players should be careful as well as simulates the large death toll claimed by Mexico’s deserts.
+Players can see the skeletons of past players which communicates the large death toll of the Mexican Desert.